 In contrast to the goals of the proposed book, most of the current literature on VNSAs in their military contexts focuses on aspects other than intelligence, as demonstrated below with regard to Hamas.

 Although most of the research literature on Hamas focuses on the ideological and political aspects of its activity, some scholars have studied Hamas as a military organization and a fighting force.
-Some examples include Khaled Hroub’s book, which devotes a chapter to Hamas’s resistance and military strategy until the middle of the 2000’s, especially addressing suicide attacks.
+Some examples include Khaled Hroub’s book, which devotes a chapter to Hamas’s resistance and military strategy until the middle of the 2000s, addressing suicide attacks in particular.
 The third chapter of Zaki Chehab’s book describes the development of Hamas’s military wing.
-The seventh chapter of Jennifer Jefferis’s book deals with Hamas as military organization, including its origins, structure, and its activities during the periods of combat in Gaza.
-Other books address the military components of Hamas as part of the general story of its evolution, such as the books of Tareq Baconi, Azzam Tamimi, and Sahul Mishal and Avraham Sela.
-In these books, Hamas’s military operations, capabilities and strategy are analysed as part of the holistic analysis of the organization’s story.
+The seventh chapter of Jennifer Jefferis’s book deals with Hamas as military organization, including its origins, structure, and activities during the periods of combat in Gaza.
+Other books discuss the military components of Hamas as part of the general story of its evolution, such as the books of Tareq Baconi, Azzam Tamimi, and Sahul Mishal and Avraham Sela.
+In these books, Hamas’s military operations, capabilities and strategy are analyzed as part of a comprehensive analysis of the organization’s story.

-Several articles published in academic journals or by research centres address either Hamas as a military force.
+Several articles published in academic journals or by research centers address Hamas as a military force.
 For example, Yoram Cohen and Jeffrey White’s research gives a broad picture of Hamas’s military capabilities and activity.
 Articles by Omer Dostri and Kobi Michael and by Guy Aviad describe Hamas’s military development in general.
-A number of other articles address specific military aspects of Hamas: an article by Nicole J. Watkins and Alena M. James explores Hamas’s tunnel-digging efforts; Aviad Mendelboim and Liran Antebi’s article relates to Hamas’s use of technology; Lian Zucker and Edward H. Kaplan’s article addresses Hamas’s rocket capabilities and their potential and actual damage.
-Other articles deal with the broader effects of Hamas’s military activities, such as Minna Saarnivaara’s article on the repercussions of Hamas’s suicide campaigns and Somdeep Sen’s article that explores the way Hamas’s military activity is perceived by the Palestinians.
+A number of other articles examine specific military aspects of Hamas: an article by Nicole J. Watkins and Alena M. James explores Hamas’s tunnel-digging efforts; Aviad Mendelboim and Liran Antebi’s article relates to Hamas’s use of technology; Lian Zucker and Edward H. Kaplan’s article reviews Hamas’s rocket capabilities and their potential and actual damage.
+Other articles disucss the broader effects of Hamas’s military activities, such as Minna Saarnivaara’s article on the repercussions of Hamas’s suicide campaigns and Somdeep Sen’s article exploring how Hamas’s military activity is perceived by the Palestinians.

-The preceding is representative of the situation of research in the field in general.However, the conflict between Hamas and Israel has never been studied from the intelligence perspective.
+The preceding is representative of the state of research in the field in general.
+It is notable that the conflict between Hamas and Israel has never been studied from the intelligence perspective.

 As mentioned, the nations of the world, led by the United States, acknowledge the intelligence threat that VNSAs pose as an important factor that must be considered when formulating counterintelligence policy.
 However, the knowledge base in the field is insufficient.
 This proposed project can bridge the gap in knowledge for the policy-making community in three ways.
 First, the project will, for the first time, present the operating methods of VNSA in the intelligence field in diverse intelligence disciplines and at all intelligence levels, from tactical to strategic.
 Second, it will offer policymakers an in-depth discussion of the implications and ramifications of the intelligence threat posed by VNSAs while analyzing the dilemmas and issues they must consider at several levels in the policy-making process.
 Third, while regular state entities are, by their nature, accustomed to thinking in formats relevant to states, this proposed project will increase policymakers’ awareness and help them adapt their thinking, thereby reducing their tendency to attribute state-like thought processes to the enemy.
 This project will emphasize the need for policymakers to consider VNSAs unique features also in the field of intelligence and to formulate their counterintelligence policy accordingly.